henrietta-k/adapt-learning-wiki/Core-modules.md

 * ``event`` - Use ``event.preventDefault();`` to prevent the default callback from happening.
 * ``attributes`` - This is the original attributes passed into the event.

-Any amount of callbacks can be attached to a default callback and all of the callbacks will be called before the default.
+Any amount of callbacks can be attached to a default callback and all of the callbacks will be called before the default:

 ````
 var feedback {